jomilanez/spring.elasticsearch/README.md

 # springboot.elasticsearch
 Spring boot 1.4 Elasticsearch 2.3.0 Integration test

-TODO: Add an integration test using https://www.elastic.co/guide/en/elasticsearch/reference/current/integration-tests.html

-TODO: Add a way where we can change the index name everytime a new document is indexed
+Sample of Spring boot 1.4 and elastic search 2.3.0 with an integration test with rolling index names.